SAP/luigi/plugins/auth/public/auth-oidc/README.md

 If you want to use the silent token renewal feature, the `silent-callback.html` needs to be copied to a folder in your Luigi Core installation, which is the return path for the IdP provider, configured through the `redirect_uri` setting.
 The default location of `redirect_uri` is `/assets/auth-oidc/silent-callback.html`.
-You must install oidc-client in your project as dev dependency:
+You must install `oidc-client` in your project as a dev dependency:

 ```javascript
 npm i -save-dev copy-webpack-plugin